Laboratory of Fish Protistology

 Functional research on myxozoan parasites is notoriously difficult and many aspects of their biology still lie in the dark.
 A major reason for the limited information is the absence of an in vitro model and the paucicity of in vivo models.
 Only a few life cycles are continuously perpetuated in research laboratories around the world, as their maintenance is laborious and time-consuming, with the production of fish-infective spore stages in oligochaete or polychaete cultures accounting for several weeks or months.
 We have recently established the first continuouse in vivo model for myxozoan pre-sporogonic proliferative stages.
 The model employs Sphaerospora molnari, a common parasite of common carp, Cyprinus carpio (Eszterbauer et al. 2013, Dis Aquat Org 104:59-57).
 In natural infections, S. molnari invades the epithelia of skin and gills where it forms spores and causes marked dystrophic changes and necrosis.
 Prior to spore formation, S. molnari proliferates in the blood of carp, forming highly motile blood stages (Hartigan et al. 2016, Sci Rep 6:39039).
 Our research model focusses on this early intrapiscine development and overcomes the problems related to the duration of spore formation in invertebrate hosts, by tranferring blood stages from fish to fish.
 We are also able to cultivate and multiply these stage over several days in vitro, and genomic and transcriptomic datasets are available to explore parasite and host genes.
 The model hence allows us to investigate stage-specific gene expression, host-parasite interaction, as well as the identification of potential therapeutic targets (Hartigan et al. 2020, BMC Genomics 21:404).
 Most of the model research is funded by the European Commission under the RIA ParaFishControl, an important network contributing to mitigating parasitic diseases in European aquaculture.

 We use transcriptomics and proteomics in combination with in vitro and in vivo experiments to better understand how myxozoan proliferative stages in carp blood are able to multiply rapidly in the host and to use resources effectively, while avoiding host immune defense mechanisms.
 Our model organism, S. molnari uses highly derived cytoplasmic actin to generate a completely novel type of cellular motility, which is of great importance for evading the attachment and lysis by host immune cells (Hartigan et al. 2016, Sci Rep 6:39093).
-Apart from this motility, S. molnari uses a wide repertoire of proteolytic enzymes to survive and propagate in the host blood, some of which are expressed only during proliferation and are of particular importance to the early propagation of the parasite infection in fish.
-We are currently describing and characterising some proteases and specific protease inhibitors biochemically.
+Apart from this motility, S. molnari uses a wide repertoire of proteolytic enzymes and their inhibitors to survive and propagate in the host blood, some of which are expressed only during proliferation and are of particular importance to the early propagation of the parasite infection in fish (Hartigan et al. 2020, BMC Genomics 21:404; Bartošová-Sojková et al. 2021, Biology 10:110; Esterbauer et al. 2020, Microorganisms 8:1502).
+We are currently describing and characterizing some proteases and specific protease inhibitors biochemically and structurally.
 The main source of nutrients for the parasite's blood stages are red blood cells (Korytar et al. 2020, Parasite Immunol, 42:e12683).
 Their immunological responses and energy transfer/nutrition roles are under further investigation.
-In parallel, we explore the immunological reaction of carp to S. molnari which exists of several phases, an initial covert infection with minor prinflammatory characteristics which is skewed to a strong anti-inflammatory type once proliferative blood stages occur (Korytar et al. 2019, Parasit Vect 12:208).
-Additionally, we expanded the available knowledge of the kinetics of leukocytes subpopulations during the model infection and evaluated their proliferative capacity in main lmphoid organs. the proliferation led to a substantial increase in the number of circulating B lymphocytes producing S. molnari specific antibodies.
+In parallel, we explore the immunological reaction of carp to S. molnari which exists of several phases, an initial covert infection with minor proinflammatory characteristics which is skewed to a strong anti-inflammatory type once proliferative blood stages occur (Korytar et al. 2019, Parasit Vect 12:208).
+Additionally, we expanded the available knowledge of the kinetics of leukocytes subpopulations during the model infection and evaluated their proliferative capacity in main lymphoid organs.
+The proliferation led to a substantial increase in the number of circulating B lymphocytes producing S. molnari specific antibodies.
 These antibodies, exerting potent killing capacity in vitro, do not prevent the proliferation of the parasite in vivo, indicating a possible antibody evasion strategy employed by the parasite.
 Current work focuses on the characterization of changes in the antigenic composition during the parasite's life cycle and its impact on B cell responses.

 Apart from our main focus on myxozoans, we investigate a wide diversity of protists in aquatic environments and hosts, studying their distribution, host-parasite interaction, pathology, ecology as well as functional and evolutionary aspects.
 Here’s some of our recent and ongoing research in our on lab and as collaborators: